 In line with CRD V guidance on remuneration and the FCA Handbook, the Risk and Compliance divisions review risk management performance by key risk area, using relevant available data and through a primarily qualitative review.
-The principal risk categories we look at include Strategic Risk, Financial Risk, Financial Crime Risk, Operational Risk, Compliance & Conduct Risk and Credit Risk.
-On a bi-annual basis, our decision on how to process variable remuneration is informed by an independent report by our Chief Risk Officer and Chief Financial Officer.
+The principal risk categories we look at include Strategic Risk, Financial Risk, Financial Crime and Fraud Risk, Operational Risk, Conduct Risk and Credit Risk.
+On a bi-annual basis, our decision on how to process variable remuneration is informed by an independent report by our Group Chief Risk Officer and Group Chief Financial Officer.
 The report looks at our performance in each of these risk categories along with the performance of our risk appetite metrics, our financial performance and other associated metrics.
 Following this assessment, there might be a decision for awards to be ex-ante or ex-post adjusted.

-Remuneration at Monzo is made up of fixed compensation (salary, pension and benefits) and variable pay in the form of share options, giving our colleagues the opportunity to share in our long-term success.
-As a proportionality level 3 firm, we apply the Remuneration Part of the PRA Rulebook requirements in a way that's proportionate to our size, nature and complexity.
+Remuneration at Monzo is made up of fixed remuneration (salary, pension, and benefits) and variable remuneration (through share options giving our colleagues the opportunity to share in our long-term success).
+We ensure that fixed and variable remuneration are appropriately balanced.
+We don't currently award performance cash bonuses, we do award limited non-performance cash bonuses such as candidate referral bonuses, sign-on bonuses, and relocation bonuses.

+As a CRR Small Firm, we apply the Remuneration Part of the PRA Rulebook requirements in a way that's proportionate to our size, nature and complexity.